How do you get better from social anxiety?

 Challenging your social anxiety will be… challenging!
 You will have good days and bad days; times when things go well and times when you feel stuck or even like you are going backwards.
 This is a normal part of the process.

-You will have to face the situations you fear – but not by repeating what you have always done – but my tackling similar situations with new skills, new perspectives, new ways of thinking and behaving.
+You will have to face the situations you fear – but not by repeating what you have always done – but by tackling similar situations with new skills, new perspectives, new ways of thinking and behaving.

 Please also see the resources listed directly below.